ftavarez01/k8s-ansible-setup/README.md

     * **Ingress:** Ingress is a more advanced way to expose HTTP and HTTPS services from outside the cluster.
 It requires an Ingress controller running in your cluster and allows you to define routing rules based on hostnames and paths.
 Configuring Ingress is beyond the scope of this basic guide, but it's a common solution for complex web applications.

     For getting started, the easiest way to access your applications in a test or local environment is often by using `NodePort`.
 If you are deploying to a cloud provider, `LoadBalancer` might be a better option for production.

+## Next Steps

+With your Kubernetes cluster now deployed and `kubectl` configured, you are ready to begin exploring the vast ecosystem of Kubernetes.
+We encourage you to experiment with deploying your own applications, exploring different Service types, and delving deeper into concepts like Deployments, StatefulSets, ConfigMaps, and Secrets.

+We wish you success on your Kubernetes journey!
+Thank you for using these Ansible playbooks to deploy your cluster.